 Established in 1854, University College Dublin is a prestigious Irish university that is also the largest educational institution in the country, with more than 33,000 students.
 Through the Sutherland School of Law, UCD offers its LLM General Programme, allowing students to choose any combination of subject modules.
 The significant modules students can take to complete their degree include Environmental Law and Policy, Immigration and Asylum Law, and Corporate Governance, among others.

 The School's Comparative International and European Law module is an exchange programme for LLM students.
-The host universities for this module are Maastricht University, Universitat Mannheim, Universitat Pompeu Fabra, University of Antwerp and the University of Zagreb.
-Students can take up a joint thesis under the supervision of academic instructors of the home and host universities.
+The host universities for this module are Maastricht University, Universitat Mannheim, Universitat Pompeu Fabra, University of Antwerp, and the University of Zagreb.
+Students can write a joint thesis under the supervision of academic instructors from the home and host universities.

 4. University of Galway

-Founded in 1845, the University of Galway has been providing high-quality education and, over the years, has also earned international recognition as a research-led university.
+Founded in 1845, the University of Galway provides high-quality education and has earned international recognition as a research-led university over the years.

 The School of Law is part of the College of Business, Public Policy & Law at the university.
 The LLM degree is a taught course designed to give students complete flexibility in choosing their modules for study.
 They can go for the subjects within the LLM programme and take up options from the Irish Centre for Human Rights and Centre for Disability Law and Policy.
 Expert lecturers deliver the course materials through small group seminars, and students also get to go on international field trips.
 Skill development is one of the most critical aspects of the curriculum, and career support is also provided through professional workshops.